Chlorine Dioxide - A Technical View

 In its gaseous state, ClO2 works very well even at extremely low concentrations.

-We have seen evidence that suggest that the Extended Release version of the
+We have seen evidence that suggest that the Slow Release mode of the

-product actually does better at killing bacteria, mold and mold spores than
+product actually does better at oxidizing mold and mold spores and fungus than

 General Background Information On Chlorine Dioxide